-- A School must on request provide the individual with access to his or her own personal information that it holds about them. - 15.1.2 However, there are some exceptions, including where: - the School reasonably believes that providing access would pose a serious threat to the life, health or safety of any individual, or to public health or safety (APP 12.3(a)); - (b) this would unreasonably impact on the privacy of other individuals (APP 12.3(b)); - (c) the request is frivolous or vexatious (APP 12.3(c)); - the information relates to existing or anticipated legal proceedings between the parties, and the information would not be accessible through discovery (APP 12.3(d)); - (e) access would reveal the intentions of the School in relation to negotiations with the individual in such a way as to prejudice those negotiations (APP 12.3(e)); - this would be unlawful (APP 12.3(f)); - denying access is required or authorised by or under law (APP 12.3(g)); - (h) the School has reason to suspect that unlawful activity or misconduct of a serious nature that relates to its functions or activities has been engaged in, and giving access would be likely to prejudice the taking of appropriate action in relation to the matter (APP 12.3(h)); - providing access is likely to prejudice enforcement related activities conducted by or on behalf of an enforcement body (APP 12.3(i)); and - providing access is likely to reveal evaluative information generated within the School in connection with commercially sensitive decision-making processes (12.3(j)). - The School must respond to the request within a reasonable period after the request is made, and give access to the information in the manner requested by the individual where it is reasonable and practicable to do so (APP 12.4). - Where access is denied in the manner requested by the individual, the School must take such steps (if any) as are reasonable in the circumstances to give access in a way that meets the needs of the School and the individual (APP 12.5). - Where access is denied, the School may consider whether the use of mutually agreed intermediaries would allow sufficient access (APP 12.6). - 15.1.6 The School must not charge excessive fees for providing access (APP 12.8). - Where access is denied, the School must give written notice of the reasons for refusal (except where unreasonable to set that out) and the mechanisms available to complain about the refusal (APP 12.9).
+- A School must on request provide the individual with access to his or her own personal information that it holds about them. - 10.2 However, there are some exceptions, including where: - (a) the School reasonably believes that providing access would pose a serious threat to the life, health or safety of any individual, or to public health or safety (APP 12.3(a)); - (b) this would unreasonably impact on the privacy of other individuals (APP 12.3(b)); - (c) the request is frivolous or vexatious (APP 12.3(c)); - (d) the information relates to existing or anticipated legal proceedings between the parties, and the information would not be accessible through discovery (APP 12.3(d)); - (e) access would reveal the intentions of the School in relation to negotiations with the individual in such a way as to prejudice those negotiations (APP 12.3(e)); - (f) this would be unlawful (APP 12.3(f)); - (g) denying access is required or authorised by or under law (APP 12.3(g)); - (h) the School has reason to suspect that unlawful activity or misconduct of a serious nature that relates to its functions or activities has been engaged in, and giving access would be likely to prejudice the taking of appropriate action in relation to the matter (APP 12.3(h)); - (i) providing access is likely to prejudice enforcement related activities conducted by or on behalf of an enforcement body (APP 12.3(i)); - (j) providing access is likely to reveal evaluative information generated within the School in connection with commercially sensitive decisionmaking processes (12.3(j)).

+- 10.3 The School must respond to the request within a reasonable period after the request is made, and give access to the information in the manner requested by the individual where it is reasonable and practicable to do so (APP 12.4). - 10.4 Where access is denied in the manner requested by the individual, the School must take such steps (if any) as are reasonable in the circumstances to give access in a way that meets the needs of the School and the individual (APP 12.5). - 10.5 Where access is denied, the School may consider whether the use of mutually agreed intermediaries would allow sufficient access (APP 12.6). - 10.6 The School must not charge excessive fees for providing access, and must not charge for the making of the access request (APP 12.8). - 10.7 Where access is denied, the School must give written notice of the reasons for refusal (except where unreasonable to set that out) and the mechanisms available to complain about the refusal (APP 12.9).